 As you all know most of the guided meditations have sounds of the birds or the ocean as a background tone.
-It is scientifically proved to have a calming effect on the senses.
-And sometimes when you are travelling to places like that, you have direct access to the peaceful surroundings.
-So make hay while the sun shines!
+It’s scientifically proved to have a calming effect on the senses.
+And sometimes when you are traveling to places where you have direct access to the peaceful surroundings, you might as well make the most of it.

-Note – If you don’t have a calming background to meditate on, you can try Insight timer a free Android/IOS app for meditation.
+Note – If you don’t have a calming background to meditate on, you can try Insight timer a free Android and IOS app for meditation.
 It helps you keep track of your meditating habits and you can track your friend’s progress as well.
 Great way to motivate each other, don’t you think?

-Next on my agenda is to learn the 3S – skiing, skating and surfing which will add even more variety to my experiential travels.
+Next on my agenda is to learn the 3S – skiing, skating and surfing which will add even more flavor to my experiential travels.

-So what are your favourite activities while travelling?
+So what are your favorite activities to stay fit while traveling?
 Let me know in the comments below.